awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

       `0x497E`.
 	- `senderId` is of type `NodeIdentifierT` and contains the node identifier of the node sending the beacon.
+	- `networkId` is of type `BPNetworkIdentifierT` and identifies the DCP network identifier of the node sending the beacon.
 	- `length` is of type `BPLengthT` contains the total length of the BP payload in bytes (not including the `BPHeaderT` itself).
 	- `numPayloads` is an unsigned 8-bit value specifying the number